 Malik founded Hip Circle Studio and transitioned it into Hip Circle Empowerment Center for one reason – to change the world.
 She found personal and professional change through bellydance and fitness and spends as much time as possible doing both while being surrounded by awesome women.

-She is honored to be the mother to three children, all of whom are taller than her, and to have recently celebrated her 20th wedding anniversary.
-She is also very involved in her community, serving on the board as the president of the Main-Dempster Mile Association.
+She is honored to be the mother of three children, all of whom are taller than her, and to have recently celebrated her 20th wedding anniversary.
+She is also very involved in her community.

 Kaska is from Poland, born and raised there, and has lived in the US for seventeen years.
 She has a degree in multicultural communication and currently works as a paralegal.
 Kaska loves camping, kayaking, dancing, and exploring new places.
 Kaska is our Admin support on Sunday mornings.
 Kasha uses the pronouns she/her/hers.

 October works the Wednesday night Admin support shift, and will focus on Hip Circle Empowerment Center’s social media.
 They enjoy crocheting, loom knitting, baking, building, and weight lifting.
 October is a transfeminine non-binary person, who uses they/them/their pronouns.